JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 So I checked the price on the pack of trick candles—which was about $1.50 or so—then checked my pocket change and realized had just enough to score them.

 I ran out of the store holding a small paper bag that had the candles and proudly showed the candles to my dad.
 He looked at the package and carefully read the writing, “‘Trick Candles?’
 We have candles!
-Why do you need this?”
-I just smalled and shrugged and headed back home.
+Why do you need this?
+Whatr are trick candles?”
+I just smiled and shrugged and headed back home.

 ***

 When I got home—and settled down in my room—I looked at the package of trick candles with awe and wonder.
-They were still sealed in their little plastic bubble

- that cardboard backing paper and—to my yo

-They looked just like normal, basic blue tiny birthday cake candles.
+They were still sealed in their little plastic bubble that was glued to the cardboard backing board and—to my young eyes—they seemed just like normal, basic, run-of-the-mill tiny blue birthday cake candles.
 But just a tad thicker on the wick.
 I wanted to try one, but was afraid I would burn down the apartment.
 And nobody wanted that.

 Instead I thought about Howie’s birthday, and how I could surprise him with these candles we both wanted to see in action.